Surface, Los Angeles. Transfer Array Exit Point

 Will

 It took a full minute for the adrenaline to bleed out of the hollow.
-Don't knees gave out completely, and he slumped against a petrified tree trunk, his hands shaking violently as he stared at his own boots.
-The high-pitched, mechanical whine in Will's left eardrum intensified, a jagged reminder of the violent, deafening drop onto the surface.
+Don's knees gave out completely.
+He slumped against a petrified tree trunk, his hands shaking violently as he stared at his own boots.
+The high-pitched, mechanical whine in Will's left eardrum intensified.
+It was a jagged reminder of the violent, deafening drop onto the surface.

 Then, Curtis spoke up.

-"Okay, look," Curtis said, his voice slipping seamlessly into the measured, smooth cadence of a man who had rehearsed his lines.
+"Okay, look," Curtis said.
+His voice slipped seamlessly into the measured, smooth cadence of a man who had rehearsed his lines.
 He raised his hands, playing the role of the voice of reason, and began sketching frantic lines in the wet loam with a dead twig.
 "We'll establish a 360-degree surveillance perimeter.
 Don and I will stay here as the rear guard to track their movement patterns and figure out their shift changes.
 If we see a patrol, we'll use a low-frequency whistle to signal you.
 It's basic special-ops stuff.
 Total tactical coverage."

 Maddie stared at him like he had just suggested setting themselves on fire.
 "You want to split up.
 With an armed kidnapping ring fifty yards away."